G-Research/siembol/docs/services/siembol_alerting_services.md

 - `COMPOSITE_AND` - Used to combine matchers with AND
 - `COMPOSITE_OR` - Used to combine matchers with OR

-A composite matcher is recursive, when it is selected you can create new matchers inside it.
+A composite matcher is recursive, when it is selected you can create new matchers inside of it.

 `Note : the level of recursion of composite matchers is limited to 3`